 This is a great blog.
 I'm a consultant virologist.
 I'd like to include this account as part of material for teaching medical students on needlesticks, how they happen and what to do about them.
 I will not make any personal gain from this, simply use it as part of the teaching curriculum.
 Is the above material copyright?
 What attributions are required?

 Hi - that's good to hear - thanks!
-Please could you email [email protected]
+Please could you email [email protected] and we can let you know about using the blog for teaching purposes asap.

 The attitude from the E.D. registrar is disappointing, but perhaps can be understood given the stress of the situation.
 However, the lack of support/ empathy from the nurse in question (away from the acutely stressful situation) is appalling.
 Sadly, this is a situation that I can envisage happening to others too.